silabs-EricZhao/How-to-integrate-railtest-into-proprietary-application/README.md

 #### BER Test

 Since the BER test need a special PHY, which is different with the common reception and transmission.
-The BER test PHY index is 0, There is no need to switch the PHY index manually, we have already integrate it into `rftest setConfigIndex` command.
+The BER test PHY index is 0 by default, it is necessary to issue `rftest setConfigIndex` command to switch to BER test PHY.

+    rftest setConfigIndex 0
+Switch to dedicated BER test PHY

-    rftest setConfigIndex 1
+    rftest setBerConfig 1000 1
 Configure 1000 bytes data for BER test.

-    rftest setBerConfig 1000 1
-Start the BER test

     rftest BerRx 1
-Get the BER test status
+Start to BER test.

     rftest BerStatus
+Get the BER test result

 ## How to port RF test in RAIL-based application

 This section will describe how to port the rftest functionality to other RAIL-based application, here I would like to use the simple TRX example to demonstrate it.

 - Copying the `rftest` folder to your project location.
-  Copy the whole [rftest](src/rftest/) folder to your project.
+  Copy the whole [rftest](src/rftest/) folder in src/rftest path to your project.
 - Setting the path
-  Right-click the project, properties→C/C++ build→Settings→GNU ARM C compiler→Includes, add the rftest folder path to paths.
+  Right-click the project, properties→C/C++ build→Settings→GNU ARM C compiler→Includes, add the path of rftest folder to the includes path.

   ![Includes path](doc/includes.png)